Edges

 The system supports the following node type right now and more will be added over time:

-- Flow Node: A node that represents a flow or a subflow.
+- Flow Node: A node that represents a agentic workflow or a nested agentic workflow.

-- Start Node: The entry point of a flow.
-Each flow must have exactly one Start Node.
+- Start Node: The entry point of a agentic workflow.
+Each agentic workflow must have exactly one Start Node.

-- End Node: The exit point of a flow.
-A flow must have at least one End Node.
+- End Node: The exit point of a agentic workflow.
+A agentic workflow must have at least one End Node.

 - Tool Node: Call an imported tool and returns its result.